deleonio/typed-bem/README.md

 ## Overview

 **Typed BEM** is a TypeScript library for generating BEM-compliant (Block-Element-Modifier) class names with strict type safety.
-The library ensures that no external type exports are needed, as the API fully infers types based on user input.
-This makes the library simple to use while maintaining flexibility and strict validation.
+It enforces correct usage of blocks, elements, and modifiers using TypeScript generics, ensuring clean and maintainable CSS class names.

+Typed BEM supports both individual blocks and entire component libraries, allowing you to centralize and reuse your design system efficiently.

+> Vision: Additionally, Typed BEM can generate a SCSS file structure directly from your BEM type definitions, helping you synchronize your TypeScript code with your CSS and HTML.

 ## Key Features

-- **Type Inference**: Automatically infers types based on the provided BEM structure.
-- **No External Dependencies**: Pure TypeScript implementation with no external dependencies.
+- **Type-Safe**: Guarantees valid class name generation at compile time.
+- **Set-Based Modifiers**: Efficiently handles modifiers using `Set<string>`.
+- **Validation**: Modifiers cannot be empty strings (`""`).
+- **Component Library Support**: Use individual blocks or combine them into a unified BEM generator for your entire design system.
+- **SCSS Generation**: Automatically create a SCSS file structure from your type definitions, bridging the gap between TypeScript and CSS.
-- **Flexible API**: Supports complex BEM structures with nested elements and modifiers.
+- **Flexible API**: Supports complex BEM structures with nested elements and dynamic modifiers.
-- **Self-Contained API**: All types are inferred automatically within the library; there’s no need to import or use external types.
-- **Enhanced Modifier Handling**: If modifiers are declared as `null`, they are optional (`undefined`) when calling the BEM generator.
-- **Type-Safe**: Guarantees consistent and predictable class names at compile time.
-- **Integration with `easy-bem`**: Leverages the robust functionality of `easy-bem`.
+- **No External Dependencies**: Lightweight and built with pure TypeScript.

 ## Installation

+Install the package using npm or pnpm:

 ### Using npm